 ARTICLE VI - CHAPTER MEETINGS

 The Chapter shall have regularly scheduled membership meetings.
-The Chapter shall meet during the months of September through June of the program year, except that, at the discretion of the President, a meeting may not be held during the month that the Chapter sponsors a one day (or longer) Educational Seminar.
+The Chapter shall meet during the months of September through June of the program year, except that, at the discretion of the President, a meeting may not be held during the month that the Chapter sponsors a one day (or longer) Educational Seminar or Conference.

 It has been the policy of the Space Coast Chapter to meet on the 2nd Wednesday of each month.